airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 Each of these are described in the Airbyte Specification in detail, but we'll give a quick description of the two options we haven't seen so far:

 * `--catalog` points to a Configured Catalog.
 The Configured Catalog contains the contents for the Catalog \(remember the Catalog we output from discover?\).
 It also contains some configuration information that describes how the data will by replicated.
 For example, we had `supported_sync_modes` in the Catalog.
 In the Configured Catalog, we select which of the `supported_sync_modes` we want to use by specifying the `sync_mode` field. \(This is the most complicated concept when working Airbyte, so if it is still not making sense that's okay for now.
-If you're just dying to understand how the Configured Catalog works checkout the [Beginner's Guide to the Airbyte Catalog](../../understanding-airbyte/beginners-guide-to-catalog.md).\)
+If you're just dying to understand how the Configured Catalog works checkout the [Beginner's Guide to the Airbyte Catalog](../../understanding-airbyte/beginners-guide-to-catalog.md)\)
 * `--state` points to a state file.
-The state file is only relevant when some Streams are synced with the sync mode `incremental`, so we'll cover the state file in more detail in the incremental section below.
+The state file is only relevant when some Streams are synced with the sync mode `incremental`, so we'll cover the state file in more detail in the incremental section below

 For our connector, the contents of those two files should be very unsurprising: the connector only supports one Stream, `stock_prices`, so we'd expect the input catalog to contain that stream configured to sync in full refresh.
 Since our connector doesn't support incremental sync \(yet!\) we'll ignore the state option for now.

 To read data in our connector, we'll:

-1. Create a configured catalog which tells our connector that we want to sync the `stock_prices` stream.
+1. Create a configured catalog which tells our connector that we want to sync the `stock_prices` stream
 2. Implement a method `read` in `source.py`.
-For now we'll always read the last 7 days of a stock price's data.
+For now we'll always read the last 7 days of a stock price's data
-3. Extend the arguments parser to recognize the `read` command and its arguments.
+3. Extend the arguments parser to recognize the `read` command and its arguments

 First, let's create a configured catalog `fullrefresh_configured_catalog.json` to use as test input for the read operation: